 In July 2016, EPA requested that ATSDR conduct an updated public health evaluation of current concentrations of manganese being measured in ambient air around the site.
 ATSDR found that the exposures in this community represent a public health hazard and should be mitigated as soon as possible to reduce harmful exposures.
 ATSDR recommended that enforcement agencies immediately act to identify the processes on site that are releasing manganese to the air, and work with SH Bell to implement time critical strategies to reduce airborne Mn releases into the community.
 Updates on current activities by the enforcement agencies are available on the EPA website at https://www.epa.gov/oh/east-liverpool-ohio-and-glasgow-borough-pennsylvania-air-monitoring-dataExternal.

-ATSDR completed a health consultation for East Liverpool.
-ATSDR found that the levels of manganese in the air are a public health hazard.
-This means that some people may be exposed to manganese at levels high enough to cause subtle effects on their nervous systems.
+ATSDR completed a health consultation for East Liverpool in November 2010.
+ATSDR found that the levels of manganese in the air were a public health hazard.
+This means that some people may have been exposed to levels high enough to cause subtle effects on their nervous systems.
 In adults, these effects could include problems with motor skills, such as control of hand movement.
 In children, very high exposures could cause problems in learning or remembering.
 ATSDR recommended additional actions to reduce manganese levels in the air.
 ATSDR also recommended monitoring community health as it relates to manganese.

 Manganese is a naturally occurring metal found in rocks and soil.
 Small amounts of it are important for good health.
 Beans, nuts, and tea, among other foods, contain manganese.
 Industrial and other human activities can also release manganese into the air.
 Breathing or eating too much manganese could cause problems to the nervous system.
 You can learn more about manganese at ATSDR’s Toxic Substances Portal.